kevinychen/google-sheet-qrcode/readme.md

 ![Demo 2](docs/demo2.gif)

-This also comes with a tool to convert an image of a QR code into a binary matrix that can be pasted into the Google Sheet:
+This also comes with [a tool](https://kevinychen.github.io/google-sheet-qrcode/?raw) to convert an image of a QR Code into a binary matrix that can be pasted into the Google Sheet:

 ![Demo 3](docs/demo3.gif)